This man 'topi-pehnau-ed' this wonderful nation: Mahua Moitra on Adani in LS | Politics

 Parliamentary Affairs Minister Pralhad Joshi asked Moitra to apologise out of morality and said if she does not it would reflect on her culture.

-Moitra brought two birthday caps in the House to press her argument that the businessman being most talked about had ''topi-pehnau-ed'' Prime Minister Narendra Modi, Home Minister Amit Shah and Finance Minister Nirmala Sitharaman.
+Moitra brought two birthday caps in the House to press her argument that the businessman being most talked about had ''topi-pehnau-ed'' the government.

 She demanded that an enquiry be ordered against the activities of the Adani group.